310mc/https-310mc.github.io-tl/source/_posts/wildland/prologue.md

 [^1]: Kumite is one of the ways to train in karate, involving sparring with someone else.
 Read more <a href="https://en.wikipedia.org/wiki/Kumite" target="_blank">here</a>.
 [^2]: “Buchou” means club captain/president.
 [^3]: Referring to Hiiro’s first encounter with an idol, and how much it meant to him.
 This is explored in the first !!
 Era main story, as well as Matrix.
-Please check <a href="https://enstarsmasterlist.github.io/scoutevent" target="_blank">this masterlist</a> for a translation.
+For translations: Main story <a href="https://mainstoryarchive.tumblr.com/post/759278638269169664/translation-main-story-archive-masterlist" target="_blank">here</a>, Matrix <a href="https://toujokaname.tumblr.com/post/750764512860422144/matrix" target="_blank">here</a>.
 [^4]: Referring to the events that took place across the first year of !!
 Era (ES1) for Ryuseitai; the agency ordered them to disband Ryuseitai-N. For a summary, please <a href="/dokisuta_ryuseitai" target="_blank">see the Ryuseitai timeline provided by the Dokisuta stream</a>.
 To learn more about what happened, please read the ES1 Ryuseitai stories, such as <a href="/comet_show" target="_blank">Comet Show</a>, <a href="/supervillain" target="_blank">Supervillain</a>, etc…
-[^5]: There’s a senior in Akatsuki that I admire, but I ended up failing the unit’s entrance exam, as embarrassing as it is to admit.
-ADD
-[^6]: Referring to Hero Show, when Tetora fled out of the room after getting tired of Ryuseitai’s activities.
-Hero Show is set in the early days of Ryuseitai’s Yumenosaki days, when they would mainly play superheroes or do hero shows.
-Another example of this is in Hero Game.
+[^5]: Referring to Hero Show, when Tetora fled out of the room after getting tired of Ryuseitai’s activities.
+Hero Show is set in the early days of Ryuseitai’s Yumenosaki days, when they would mainly play superheroes or do hero shows as part of their activities.
+Another example of this is in <a href="/hero_game" target="_blank">Hero Game</a>.
-[^7]: Referring to Supernova, the performance that kickstarted Ryuseitai from doing nothing but hero shows, to being proper hero idols who TBA.
+[^6]: Referring to Supernova, the performance that kickstarted Ryuseitai from only doing hero shows, to being proper hero idols and getting proper idol work.